Skip Global navigation and goto content

 1. Pregnant now.

-2. You live in the 34950 or 34947 zip codes.
+2. You live in the 34950 or 34947 zip codes with priority on those with Medicaid or uninsured.

 A doula will provide you professional doula support during your pregnancy, labor & birth experience and post-partum period.
 The goal is for high risk women to have improved birth outcomes and lower infant mortality rates.
 You will enter into a trusting relationship, learn more about the birth experience, be supported & empowered through your birth experience, get breastfeeding support and post-partum follow up – ALL FREE!